Award Closeout Policy for Sponsored Programs

 If a sponsored project is about to expire, departments should notify the service/recharge center (e.g., animal care, imaging services) generally 60 days prior to expiration so charges no longer post to the sponsored project after the termination date.
 The department should also provide a new chartfield for any future charges.
 At the department's discretion, telephone charges may be posted to a default account.
 The default account may be used pending the set-up of a new project code to bill the telephone service.

 c.
 Releasing Encumbrance Balances

 If there is an encumbrance balance remaining on account lines after all expenses have posted, it is the department’s responsibility to notify Payroll or Purchasing to remove the encumbrance.
-This may require the department to submit a payroll action in the Personnel Action Submission System (PASS/xPASS) or a change order in Purchasing’s eReq system to reduce the outstanding purchase orders (PO’s)/subcontracts balances to zero.
-For subcontract PO’s established prior to 2009, departments should contact Purchasing or SPA directly to close out the purchase order.
-Purchasing encumbrance balances of less than one dollar will automatically be cleared by the Controller’s Division (FISAPPs) at fiscal year-end.
+This may require the department to submit a payroll action in PeopleSync or a change order in the i-Buy NYU system to reduce the outstanding purchase orders (PO’s)/subcontracts balances to zero.
+For subcontract purchase orders (PO’s) established prior to 2009, departments should contact Procurement or SPA directly to close out the PO.
+Procurement encumbrance balances of less than one dollar will automatically be cleared by the Financial Management Systems (FSM) at fiscal year-end.

 Deficits (i.e., over-expenditures) occur when cumulative expenses exceed the amount awarded by the sponsor and may be considered voluntary uncommitted cost sharing.
 It is the department’s responsibility to transfer deficits out of sponsored awards promptly to a corresponding cost share chartfield and no later than 90 days after the termination date.